finos/legend/docs/overview/legend-features.md

 Functions are used to derive new values from existing values using various operations.

-### Customized function
+### Customized Function

 Defining a customized function allows you to re-use transformation logic as part of your mappings or services.

 [Define a function](../tutorials/studio-function.md)

-## Function editor
+## Function Editor

 _Coming soon._

 ## Function Explorer

-The Function Explorer shows you all the functions you have defined and lets you draf and drop to selected panels in the Query Builder, including the derivation projection columns.
+The Function Explorer shows you all the functions you have defined and lets you drag and drop to selected panels in the Query Builder, including the derivation projection columns.

 ## Generation Specification